Muscular Endurance is as important as Traditional Strength Training, Balance, and Flexibility.

-Unlike Strength workouts, which is mainly weight training done in Gyms and with weights only, there are various endurance exercises.
+Unlike Strength workouts, mainly weight training done in Gyms and with weights only, there are various endurance exercises.

-There are athletes like Fauja Singh who run even at the age of 100.
-There are hordes of senior citizens taking part in marathons worldwide, it is still only a tiny percentage.
+Some athletes like Fauja Singh run even at the age of 100.
+There are hordes of senior citizens taking part in marathons worldwide.
+It is still only a tiny percentage.

-Most lead a sedentary lifestyle after retirement, rarely getting out of their homes even as they get older.
+Most lead a sedentary lifestyle after retirement, rarely leaving their homes even as they age.
 Too much rest is also bad for the body.

 But most of the seniors, unless they are sick, can do the exercises mentioned here.
-Still, it is advisable to consult your doctor and have a proper check-up before you start.
+Still, you should consult your doctor and have a proper check-up before you start.

 Do not worry about the type of exercise or exercise performance.
 All that will improve once you start.

 Walking: It is the most simple exercise.
-It can be done with your children, grandchildren, pets, friends, literally anybody.
-Even if you are alone, just get out and start walking.
+You can do it with your children, grandchildren, pets, friends, literally anybody.
+Even if you are alone, get out and start walking.
 You can make many a friend on the way.
-Start with a slow walk and over a short distance if you haven't done it in a long time.
+Start with a slow walk and over a short distance if you haven’t done it in a long time.
 The goal is to stay consistent over weeks, months, and years to come.
-It shouldn't be the distance or the speed initially.
+It shouldn’t be the distance or the speed initially.
 You can have all those goals when you get used to it.

 Jogging: Even if you start with 20 meters to jog or with a jog walk routine, it will be beneficial.

 Running: Running is my favorite.
 Slightly faster than jogging.
-Feeling the morning breeze against your cheeks, sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
+The feeling of the morning breeze against your cheeks sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
 I can run for extended periods as I have got used to it.

-Swimming: If you have access to a swimming pool, you are blessed in this heat.
+Swimming: You are blessed in this heat if you can access a swimming pool.
 Just do not think for another moment.
-Jump in the pool.
-Even if you do not know about swimming.
+Jump in the pool even if you do not know about swimming.
 Am I crazy?
-Well, inform the lifeguards there, stay on the side where the water is shallow.
+Well, inform the lifeguards there to stay on the side where the water is shallow.
 You can do a lot of exercise in the pool without knowing about swimming.
 It is easier there as the gravitational pull is less.

-Except for these, there are various others like Pushup, Dips, Squats, resistance training.
+There are also various others like pushups, dips, Squats, and resistance training.
 Resistance bands offer an excellent full-body exercise.
-Buy medium strength resistance bands.
+Buy medium-strength resistance bands.
 You can work all your body parts with these.
 Once again, do not exert yourself much initially.
 Start with 3 to 5 repetitions, and you can increase the same over time.

 Choose the type of training you like so that you look forward to that time of the day.
-Add rest periods to it once a week or a fortnight.
-So that you do not get bored doing the same activity again and again.
-Or you can add a strength training program twice a week so that you can do both types of exercises.
+Add rest periods to it once a week or a fortnight so you do not get bored doing the same activity repeatedly.
+Or you can add a strength training program twice a week to do both types of exercises.

-It is somewhat better to regularly do all the four types of exercises, i.e., Strength, Endurance, Balance, and flexibility.
+It is somewhat better to regularly do all four exercises, i.e., Strength, Endurance, Balance, and flexibility.